andy64lol/4ndyOS/README.md

 Welcome to **4ndyOS Emulation**, a web-based interface for launching different versions of 4ndyOS.
 This project provides an interactive way to explore various builds of 4ndyOS.
 ## Features
-- **Multiple Versions**: Launch different versions of 4ndyOS, including Core and M4trix editions.
+- **Multiple Versions**: Launch different versions of 4ndyOS.
 - **Web-Based Interface**: No installation needed—simply open the page and start using 4ndyOS.
+---

 ## Usage
 Simply visit the following link to access 4ndyOS:
 👉 [4ndyOS Emulation](https://andy64lol.github.io/4ndyOS.github.io/index.html)

+## All editions:
+- Core
+Our first OS to start looking computer-ish.
+- M4trix
+Our first OS,based on DOS.
+- DeepBlueOS
+Our attempt to create a ChromeOS-Android like OS
+---

 ## Future Plans
 - Add more versions and updates.
-- Improve UI with animations and additional customization.
+- Add developer-friendly versions for development in HTML,CSS and JavaScript,but who knows if we will ever add more?
+- Add more apps and improve it.
+- Start focusing on a single language.
+(Originally intended to be English,now mixed with Spanish LOL)
+- Add our own browser.
+(Working on it)
+- Never sleep

 ## License